Souravgoswami/string_dot_gradient/README.md

 ## Usage

-With this gem installed, you can require 'string_dot_gradient' and run this on any string
+With this gem installed, you can require 'string_dot_gradient' and run this on any string:

 ```
 irb